Thymosin Alpha-1

 Upside Rationale

-Speed of Onset (3.5/5.0).
-TA-1 can change immune markers within days in acute-care contexts.
-In Wu et al. 2013, mHLA-DR improved by day 3 and day 7 versus control, matching the travel-prophylaxis logic of loading before high exposure.
-Adaptive markers such as CD4 cells and CD4/CD8 ratio generally need 1-2 weeks, while hepatitis B virologic endpoints can emerge after treatment cessation.
-That makes TA-1 faster than most immune-support supplements for measurable immune markers, but slower and less subjectively obvious than sleep, stimulants, or acute symptom relievers.
+Thymosin alpha-1 works at a moderate, course-based pace rather than producing an acute hit you feel the same day.
+The immune restoration that thymalfasin provides accrues over a treatment course, so the realistic expectation is measurable change in immune markers, not an instant subjective lift.
+In Wu et al. 2013, mHLA-DR improved by day 3 and day 7 versus control, but adaptive markers such as CD4 counts and the CD4/CD8 ratio generally need one to two weeks, and hepatitis B virologic endpoints can emerge only after treatment ends.
+That makes thymosin alpha-1 faster than most immune-support supplements for tracked biomarkers, yet slower and far less obvious than sleep, stimulants, or acute symptom relievers that change how you feel within hours.

 | Dimension | Weight | Score | Visual | Weighted |